REACH Orton-Gillingham Training

 OG Practitoner Practicum

-Directly observed practicum will be completed through online participation.
-Trainees will digitally record and upload their unedited Orton-Gillingham lessons (total of 8 or 10 lessons) to our secure site.
-Each lesson will need to be uploaded to the secure online web classroom along with the written documentation of the lesson as outlined by your trainer.
-Feedback will be provided by the cohort and specifically by the trainer/fellow.
-The practicum participation cohort should take approximately 4 months but may take up to one year to complete.
+Completion of a supervised practicum is not only a requirement for professional accreditation in Canada or US, but is also a crucial element in the learning process for OG Practitioner Trainees.
+The practicum is also an opportunity to carefully practice procedures and lesson plan implementation learned in the OGP coursework.
+After registration in the practicum, OGP Trainees are matched with a Supervising Mentor who reports progress back to the Trainer.
+Trainees will submit a case study reflecting on their practicum student, and receive guidance and support in preparing for the lessons to be conducted during the practicum.
+With approval of their intervention plan, Trainees will digitally record and upload their unedited Orton-Gillingham lessons (total of 8 or 10 lessons) to their SM for review and feedback.
+Each lesson, along with the written documentation of the plans as outlined by your Trainer, are submitted to the SM.
+Feedback is provided and marks are allocated following a carefully outlined rubric.
+The practicum participation should take approximately 4 months but may take up to one year to complete.
 Completion of observed practicum lessons is required for trainees who seek to gain certification through an OG certifying body (Canada or US). *Course completion certification of theory AND practicum will be issued after satisfactory completion of the practicum.

 Cost: $950 + GST